We've had abortions!: Background

-The example for the campaign came from a similar action two months earlier, "The manifesto of the 343 Women", which had involved 343 French women signing up to an equivalent declaration in the Paris-based Nouvel Observateur of 5 April 1971.
+The example for the campaign came from a similar action two months earlier, "The manifesto of 343 sluts" ("Le manifeste des 343 salopes"), which had involved 343 French women signing up to an equivalent declaration in the Paris-based Nouvel Observateur of 5 April 1971.
 French intellectuals and media stars who had supported the "manifesto" included Simone de Beauvoir, Catherine Deneuve, Jeanne Moreau, Marguerite Duras, Françoise Sagan, Ariane Mnouchkine, and Agnès Varda.

 The initiator of the campaign in France was an editor at the Le Nouvel Observateur called Jean Moreau.
 A few weeks later, he contacted Alice Schwarzer because he was concerned by rumours that a German news magazine was about to pick up on the French campaign, and that Nouvel Observateurs actions in France might become part of a massive uncontrollable media campaign in West Germany.
 Schwarzer already knew the Stern editor Winfried Maaß, and she came to an agreement with him to initiate the action in Stern as long as she could mobilize between 300 and 400 women to sign up to a public declaration.

 During the next few months, Schwarzer won over 374 women.
 Her initial approach was to the Frankfurt-based "Aktionsrat zur Befreiung der Frau" ("Council for Women's Liberation"), but they turned her down, rejecting the action proposed as excessively middle class (literally, "kleinbürgerlich" und "reformistisch").
 Schwarzer had a better result with the Berlin-based "Socialist Women's Association" ("Sozialistische Frauenbund"), which in the end produced more than half of the 374 participants.
 The rest were recruited through word of mouth.